lesha-co/cloud18/README.md

 1. Process larger portions of the queue with configurable limits
 2. Add more error handling and rate limiting
 3. Implement parallel processing
-4. Create visualization tools for the graph
+4. ~~Create visualization tools for the graph~~ ✅ Implemented with D3.js force-directed layout
 5. Add support for crawling custom feeds and collections
 6. Implement weighted edges based on connection strength
+7. ~~Collect and visualize subscriber counts~~ ✅ Implemented - node sizes reflect community size

 ## License